frdbonif/sys2mqtt/README.md

 sys2mqtt was born out of my want to view statistics of several systems within OpenHAB.
 Using MQTT the data can be displayed or stored in many ways.

-sys2mqtt v0.3.0 can publish the folliwing system statistics to an MQTT broker:
+sys2mqtt v0.4.0 can publish the folliwing system statistics to an MQTT broker:

+- OS Name and version
 - Number of logical CPU Cores
 - CPU Utilisation as a percentage
 - Total RAM